*Currently accepting clients for waitlist only

 I have never been to counselling, what can I expect?

 Counsellors do not give advice, or tell people what to do.
 A good counsellor will help you discover your true experience, facilitate your emotional processing, and to help you do your own healing work.
 In the beginning of each session, the client determines the topic of focus.
-The counsellor recommends an intervention, and gets informed consent from the client to do the intervention.
+The counsellor recommends an intervention, and obtainsinformed consent from the client to do the intervention.
 The "intervention" might be to just talk about the situation, or it might be an inner inquiry guided by the counsellor.
 There is never any pressure to give details, or talk about topics that the client does not want to address.
 The best therapy is gentle, and works within the zone of comfort and safety.
 At the end of the session, the counsellor and client might recap/chat about what they discovered or observed.
 Counsellors usually take brief notes during a counselling session to track what the goal is, what the intervention was, and any plans for next session.
-Counsellors are never making a diagnosis (counsellors do not diagnose).
-My style of counselling focuses on your insights, and not my own analysis of your situation.
-You are welcome to look at our session notes anytime!

 How am I protected as a client?